-69% of Amazon sellers say that selling on Amazon takes some effort and is not a "get-rich-quick" tactic.
+64% of Amazon sellers say that selling on Amazon takes some effort and is not a "get-rich-quick" tactic.

-Amazon sellers say that the primary factors that contribute to their success are having the time to commit to their business and having the necessary tools and information to help them.
+Amazon sellers share that the primary factors that contribute to their success are having the time to commit to their business and having the necessary tools and information to help them.

-How much time do you need to spend on your Amazon business?
+How much time do you need to spend on your Amazon business per week?